Guest Speaker: Michelle Munro of Fidelity Investments.

-We are in the process of planning this event.
-It will be held at the White Carnation banquet hall in Holmesville with a delicious lunch and tasty treats served by the new owners.
-Additional details about the presentation will be available soon.
-Registration required.
+This event was held at the White Carnation Banquet Hall in Holmesville with a delicious lunch and tasty treats served by the new owners.

 Special Womens Event